unahouExosite/docs/portals/README.md

     ![Find device serial number](images/find_serialnumber.png)

     * `"name"` - device name.
 This is a human-readable name for the device.
-    * `"timezone"` - device timezone (optional)
+    * `"timezone"` - device timezone, optional.
-    * `"location"` - device location (optional)
+    * `"location"` - device location, optional.

-    The domain name in the HTTP request indicates which domain to authenticate the user, and must be the same domain in which portal_rid is registered.
+    The domain name in the HTTP request determines the domain to authenticate the user, it must be the same domain in which the portal_rid is registered.

 ##### Response

-* `200 OK`: Returned if device is created successful, and along with a JSON object contains following keys:
+* `200 OK`: Returned if the device was created successful, and along with a JSON object contains following keys:
     * `"rid"` - resource identifier for created device
     * `"cik"` - key for created device